João Figueiredo (footballer): International career

 Figueiredo received his first call-up to the Malaysia national team for the 2027 AFC Asian Cup qualification match against Vietnam.
 He made his international debut on 10 June 2025 at the Bukit Jalil National Stadium, scoring the opening goal in Malaysia’s 4–0 win, with his goal coming in the 48th minute following a run into the penalty area, with the shot deflecting off a defender before looping over the goalkeeper and into the net.
 Prior to his international debut for Malaysia, Figueiredo had previously been invited to join a senior Brazil national team training camp in 2018.
 Although he did not feature in any official matches, the experience allowed him to train alongside several established players, including Gabriel Jesus.

 In September 2025, Football Association of Malaysia (FAM), Figueiredo, and six other Malaysian heritage players were sanctioned by FIFA due to falsification and forgery of documents regarding the seven players' eligibility to play for Malaysia in the third round of the 2027 AFC Asian Cup qualifiers against Vietnam.
 Each players were fined CHF 2,000 (around MYR 10,560) and were suspended from all football related activities for 12 months.
 FAM has confirmed it will file an appeal against FIFA's ruling.

 Personal life

-He was given the nickname "Ipin" in reference to one of the titular characters from the popular Malaysian animated series Upin & Ipin due to his similar personality.

 FIFA recently launched an investigation through its Disciplinary Committee where it was found that Figueiredo's grandmother was born in Abre Campo, Brazil, not Johor, Malaysia, which meant Figueiredo had illegally played for Malaysia as he had no Malaysian ancestry.